Will Marquette cover the spread vs. Rider? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the 79.3 points per game the Golden Eagles averaged were 11.7 more points than the Broncs allowed (67.6).
+- Last year, the Golden Eagles scored 79.3 points per game, 11.7 more points than the 67.6 the Broncs allowed.

-- Marquette had a 19-10 record against the spread and a 24-5 record overall last season when scoring more than 67.6 points.
+- Marquette went 19-10 against the spread and 24-5 overall last season when scoring more than 67.6 points.

+- The Broncs put up an average of 70.2 points per game last year, only 0.1 fewer points than the 70.3 the Golden Eagles gave up to opponents.

+- Rider went 8-3 against the spread and 7-5 overall when it scored more than 70.3 points last season.

 Bet on this or any college basketball matchup at BetMGM